 The results of certain medical tests may also be affected by barbiturates, so it is important for people who take them to inform the attending health care professional before any tests are performed.

-People with certain medical conditions are at higher risk from complications due to barbiturates especially as it is very likely that they are taking some medications to address their issues.
+People with certain medical conditions are at higher risk of complications due to barbiturates especially as it is very likely that they are taking some medications to address their issues.
 Again, attending physicians should be made aware of these medical conditions if they are writing out prescriptions for barbiturates.

 - Breastfeeding – Nursing babies may suffer from slow heartbeat, breathing problems and drowsiness from barbiturates taken by their mother.
 Nursing mothers should first consult with their physician before taking barbiturates.